As an Amazon Associate we earn a small commission from qualifying purchases.

-This is why they need to be extra careful when it comes to cleaning their breast pump and its accessories.
-If you have decided to start pumping then you need to be aware of the importance of doing a correct hygiene routine as this is something essential in order to achieve a healthy and safe breast pumping experience, for you and your child.
+This is why they need to be extra careful when it comes to cleaning their breast pump and breast pump accessories.
+If you have decided to start pumping, then you need to be aware of the importance of having a correct hygiene routine as this is something essential in order to achieve a healthy and safe breast pumping experience, for you and your child.

 You will constantly need to wash and sanitize your breast pump – and yourself!- in order to avoid any bacterias, germs or any other complications that may arise from incorrect use.
 You need to make sure you reach the highest level of cleanliness wherever you are, before, during and after using your breast pump.

-Many individuals confuse these two terms – we know because we were the same!.
-However, sanitising means that all of your breast pump and its accessories have been cleaned off of germs and bacteria that could negatively affect your breast milk.
+Many individuals confuse these two terms – we know because we were the same!
+However, sanitizing means that all of your breast pump and accessories have been cleaned of germs and bacteria that could negatively affect your breast milk.

-On the other hand, to sterilize a product or equipment is a very difficult thing to do at home because your house is not a sterile environment – and it doesn’t matter how many hours a day you spend cleaning it, it is still full of germs!
-(Please forgive us from telling you this!).
+On the other hand, to sterilize a product or equipment is a very difficult thing to do at home because your house is not a sterile environment – and it doesn’t matter how many hours a day you spend cleaning it, it is still full of germs.
+(Sorry!)

-Therefore, sanitising is the correct word to use whenever you want to talk about cleaning your breast pump, but the truly important thing is that it is perfectly fine to sanitise your pump in order to obtain your baby’s milk.
+Therefore, sanitizing is the correct word to use whenever you want to talk about cleaning your breast pump, but the truly important thing is that it is perfectly fine to sanitize your pump in order to obtain your baby’s milk.

 Do remember that each product is very different from the other, so you will still need to read your pump’s manual in order to find out the correct way of sanitizing it.

-Ideally you should sanitize your breast pump and its accessories after every single use, however, let’s get real, some of us are full-time moms, others are full-time moms and go to work, while many others have other children to look after as well.
+Ideally you should sanitize your breast pump and its accessories after every single use, however, let’s get real, some of us are full-time moms, others are full-time moms who also work, while many others have other children to look after as well.

 You must wash every single part of the breast pump that has been in touch with either your breast or your milk, but the tubing part (which is usually the longest part) only need to be washed if you see that condensation has been formed in it or if you realize that there is milk that has been left out in it.